History of Adam Silver in Timeline

 April 25, 1962: Adam Silver's Birth

-In 1980, Adam Silver graduated from Rye High School in New York.
+In 1980, Adam Silver graduated from Rye High School in Rye, New York.

-In 1984, Adam Silver graduated from Duke University with a Bachelor of Arts degree in political science.
+In 1984, Adam Silver graduated from Duke University with a Bachelor of Arts degree in political science and started working as a legislative aide to Les AuCoin.

-From 1984 to 1985, Adam Silver worked as a legislative aide to Les AuCoin, a member of the U.S. House of Representatives.
+In 1985, Adam Silver continued working as a legislative aide to Les AuCoin in the U.S. House of Representatives.

-1988: Graduated from University of Chicago Law School
+1988: Graduation from University of Chicago Law School

 In 1988, Adam Silver graduated from the University of Chicago Law School with a J.D. degree.